 Cardholders have to activate the cash back bonus savings.
 This can be done online or over the phone; customers must simply opt-in to get the additional cash back.
 All purchases made with Discover it earn an automatic 1% cash back, but rotating category bonuses must be signed up for each quarter.

 Discover also offers extra cash back through the ShopDiscover online mall.
 Now through January 8, Sears, Nordstrom, Toshiba and Macy’s are giving 10% cash back on purchases made through ShopDiscover.
+Note that offers presented may expire.

 Like Discover, Chase Freedom gives 1% back on all purchases and 5% back in rotating categories.
 Through December 31, the 5% cash back bonus is on all Amazon.com purchases and at select department stores including JC Penney, Kohl’s, Lord & Taylor, Macy’s, Neiman Marcus, Nordstrom, Sears and Saks 5th Ave.